I am a high school English teacher who is passionate about writing, theater, directing and enjoying a positive life with family and friends.

 Esther’s other great fascination in the novel seems to be birth.
 She refers to the babies in the jars at Buddy Willard’s medical school several times.
 She also describes Mrs. Tomolillo’s birthing experience in detail.
 In this detailed description, she refers to the birthing room as a “torture chamber” (Plath 53).
 Esther is feeling the demand placed on women to be natural mothers or nurturers.
 She feels as if she will have to give up herself if she decides to marry and have a family.
 She expresses this when she says,

 I also remember Buddy Willard saying in a sinister, knowing way that after I had children I would feel differently, I wouldn’t want to write poems anymore.
 So I began to think maybe it was true that when you were married and had children it was like being brainwashed, and afterward you went about numb as a slave in some private, totalitarian state (Plath 69).

-This demand for being a natural nurturer ties in with the issues of the sexual double standard and power.
+This demand for being a natural nurturer ties in with the issues of the sexual double standard and power struggle.
 Esther often expresses her feelings that having children is a man’s way of keeping power over his woman.

 Esther often thinks about the sexual double standards that she faces in society.
 In particular, she has constant thoughts about her sexual status.
-She is a virgin for most of the novel, and this constantly weighs on her mind.
-As she says,
+She is a virgin for most of the novel, and this constantly weighs on her mind:

 When I was nineteen, pureness was the great issue.
 Instead of the world being divided up into Catholics and Protestants or Republicans and Democrats or white men and black men or even men and women, I saw the world divided into people who had slept with somebody and people who hadn’t, and this seemed the only really significant difference between one person and another (Plath 66).